Skip to main content

 nanossh-sftp-client-process-flow-01.png

-NanoSSH Client Secure File Transfer Protocol (SFTP) flowchart
+NanoSSH client Secure File Transfer Protocol (SFTP) flowchart

-NanoSSH Client port forwarding encrypts and decrypts TCP/IP traffic.
+NanoSSH client port forwarding encrypts and decrypts TCP/IP traffic.
 A typical application, as shown in Figure 6 below, is for proprietary applications that are operating on distributed machines to securely communicate over any network or the Internet using TCP/IP.

 Figure 5.